 While atmospheric and definitely a place to get lost in during the day, you might find Alfama more frustrating when the taxi driver can’t find your accommodation or you’re trying to make your way back at night.

-Tram #28 trundles through this neighbourhood but otherwise, it’s not the most convenient of neighbourhoods in terms of public transport.
+The crowded tram #28 trundles through this neighbourhood but otherwise, it’s not the most convenient of neighbourhoods in Lisbon in terms of public transport.
 There are some free public elevators that make it easier to cope with the hill during working hours.
 Other than that, you’ll have to walk or take a cab.

 Don’t even think of driving in this part of Lisbon – it’s not even possible to get a car down some of the narrow cobbled lanes.